 After the trials, errors, and conversations I rolled out a better person than I walked in.
 I learned to keep rolling, concentrate and not to worry about others skill set in comparison to mine.
 I am going to apply the lessons from skating to life’s challenges and grow all situation.

-I have spent 24 years believing the finished product was the most important aspect of writing.
-As a result the appreciation for the editing & revision process began to fade.
-Just like writing we all need to find inspiration to work and redesign and develop ourselves.
+I have spent my high school & college years believing the finished product was the most important aspect of writing & photography.
+As a result my appreciation for the editing & revision process began to fade.
+Join me in the journey of searching for inspiration redesign and develop ourselves.

 Feedback is welcome and constructive criticism is accepted.
 Let’s learn and grow to gather as we all gain responsibilities and overcome weaknesses together.